gracefulife/clova-developer-guide/en/CIC/References/APIs/SpeechRecognizer.md

 ## ShowRecognizedText directive {#ShowRecognizedText}

-While receiving speech input from users through [`SpeechRecognizer.Recognize`](#Recognize) event messages, Clova's speech recognition system analyzes it and provides analysis results.
-During the process, CIC returns intermediate recognition results of user speech to your client in `SpeechRecognizer.ShowRecognizedText` directive messages.
-Therefore, you can make your client display ongoing processing for users in real time.
+While receiving speech input from users in [`SpeechRecognizer.Recognize`](#Recognize) event messages, Clova's speech recognition system analyzes it and provides analysis results.
+During the process, CIC returns intermediate recognition results to your client in `SpeechRecognizer.ShowRecognizedText` directive messages.
+You can make your client display the progress of recognition processing in real time.

 ### Payload field